pmprosociety/authcompanion/README.md

   flow which includes a special link for recovering an account quickly.
 The user's email is used to recover the account.
 - [x] **Token Lifecycle & Logout:** Keep the user's token fresh when using the application.
-When done, securely log them out.
+When a user is done in your app, securely log them out.

 Note: AuthCompanion ships without HTML Rendering, so you'll need to bring your own UI framework to make use of these feature APIs.
+You can use the demo below as a template or idea of how to get started.

 ## Who is this for?